Contact Us |

 Where to Vote?

 Only residents of incorporated City of Port Wentworth are eligible to vote for Mayor and Council.
-The City of Port Wentworth has two polling locations:
+The City of Port Wentworth has three (3) polling locations:

 P.B.
 Edwards Jr. Gymnasium